Top things to do in the Canaries for action lovers

 Tenerife adventure activities for thrill-seekers

-Wondering what to do in the Canary Islands?
+Wondering where to go in the Canary Islands?
 Start with Tenerife, the largest and most populated island of the Canaries, offering an extensive range of outdoor activities for everyone.
 Whether you prefer to spend time in the mountains or make memories at the beach, Tenerife has everything you need.

 Climbing the mighty hills of Tenerife